-1 Semester, Weighted Grade Point Grades 10-12, who plan to take the ACT test
+1 Semester, Weighted Grade Point Grades 10-12, who plan to take the ACT test FHS/SHS

 This college-preparatory class is for students that are planning on attending a 2 or 4-year college after high school.
 The class reviews skills and strategies that are designed to help students who are seriously interested in raising their ACT scores.
 Students should expect intensive review of skills and lots of practice test taking.
 Grades in the class are determined by a combination of participation, tests and activities in the preparation of a final (a released ACT test).
 Students will practice using released tests and other materials designed to potentially improve their scores.
+Return to Previous Page speaking, is the emphasis in this course.
+The major speeches covered will be the informative, the demonstration and the persuasive.
 Return to Previous Page